skim1420/jenkins-ci-integration/README.md

 # jenkins-ci-integration
 Sample project with Jenkins CI integration

-Pushing to this repo kicks off a jenkins job on someone's computer in the sky.
+Pushing to this repo kicks off a jenkins job on Google's computer in the sky.